realtaonline/PubNote/README.md

 11. XSL-FO is created with all of the content to be presented downstream in PDF, HTML, and DOCX
 12. XSL-FO is transformed into **PDF** for print purposes
-12a.
-A conforming XSL-FO 1.1 processor directly produces the output _(not part of this repository)_
+12a. – a conforming XSL-FO 1.1 processor directly produces the output _(not part of this repository)_
-12b.
-A non-conforming XSL-FO 1.1 process requires a transformation to make a suitable subset XSL-FO
+12b. – a non-conforming XSL-FO 1.1 process requires a transformation to make a suitable subset XSL-FO
 13. XSL-FO is transformed into **XHTML** for browser display
 14. XHTML is transformed into **SWPX** (Simple Word Processing XML) for word processing purposes
 15. The **Wordinator** tool combines SWPX and a Microsoft **DOTX** template to produce a **DOCX** file